 I made my standard pie crust dough for the pastry.
-It tasted great, but I noticed it wasn't as dry as the ones I’ve had before.
-No need for milk with this recipe.
-Is that a good thing?
+It tasted great, but I noticed it wasn't as dry as the ones I'd had before.
+I think that's why my husband likes to pour milk over his apple dumplings.

-This recipe has a little brown sugar and cinnamon in the core, but if you are trying to cut back, I think you could leave that step out.
+- This recipe has a little brown sugar and cinnamon in the core, but if you are trying to cut back on sugar, I think you could leave that step out.

-Similarly, I made a syrup from brown sugar, water, vanilla, butter and cinnamon to pour over the apples.
-I think this made them extra delicious, but you could cut back here too.
+This recipe includes a syrup made from brown sugar, water, vanilla, butter, and cinnamon to pour over the apples.
+I think this makes them extra delicious, but you could cut back here too.

 - 4 large baking apples